 As in war and football, investing is about developing and using tactics.
 It's hard to succeed with only one method.
-Two methods for addressing the stock market are to use cyclical and non-cyclical stocks.
+Learn more about how to use cyclical and noncyclical stocks in your investing strategy.

 Businesses expand during good economic times.
 They buy new equipment, build new facilities, and have money to invest in research and development.
 Equipment sales, construction, real estate, and technology companies are cyclical stocks.
 So are companies in discretionary spending categories such as restaurants and entertainment.